mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 determined how the code [was developed and deployed ](https://www.youtube.com/watch?v=aoH0J6lL2w0).

-I am currently working on a Vanilla JS library (PowerCSS), *and* using jQuery for another project.
+I am currently using jQuery for a stealth project, and *not* using it for an exciting new library called PowerCSS.
 Why?
-Because one benefits from jQuery, and one doesn't.
+Because one benefits from jQuery, and the other doesn't.
 It's as simple as that.

 When should we AVOID jQuery?
 ============================